techservicesillinois/SecOps-Powershell-CISDSC/docs/customization.md

 ```

 # How do I customize values of recommendations?
 Some recommendations are for ranges of values not an explicit value.
-An example being a minimum numbers of days or log size vs enabled/disabled.
+Examples include minimum number of days or log size.
 These customizations are also accounted for in these resources via parameters.
 Available parameters can always be found with the below command substituting the resource name for your applicable OS.

 ```
 (Get-DscResource -Module CISDSC -Name CIS_Microsoft_Windows_10_Enterprise_Release_1909).Properties